Mayerch1/TheDiscordSoundboard/readme.md

 #### How to 'install' the Soundboard

+We've now got a new installer for this application.

-In order to use the Soundboard, you need to download some Dll's and put them in the directory of your executable. <br>
+You only need to download and execute the install wizard.
-All necessary Files are located in the [ReleasedVersions](ReleasedVersions) folder. <br>
-You'll find the ```necessaryDlls.zip``` in which all Dll's are saved.

-Then you'll copy all dlls and the .exe.config into one directory.
-Make sure, that the .exe and the .exe.config are named the same, so the executable can find it. <br>
+Follow all steps and instruction and everything will be set up correctly.

-If you compile the project by yourself, all Dll's except opus and libsodium should get generated.
+If you compile the project by yourself, the opus and libsodium dll's won't get generated, so you'll need to download them seperately.

 ---